• Skip to primary navigation

 Classic Reuben Sandwich

-Seared slices of corned beef piled with sautéed sauerkraut, melty Swiss cheese, and tangy homemade Russian dressing, all slow-grilled between two slices of hearty rye to sandwich perfection.
-This is the Ultimate Rueben Sandwich recipe!
+Pan-seared slices of corned beef piled with sautéed sauerkraut, melty Swiss cheese, and tangy homemade Russian dressing, all slow-grilled between two slices of hearty rye to sandwich perfection.

 Print Pin Add to Shopping List Go to Shopping List